-SaaS apps and cloud-based systems with fluctuating workloads
+Software with fluctuating workloads

 By using the full potential of both microservices and AWS, Belitsoft gave this startup just what they needed: agility, security, and the ability to scale.
 It's a great example of how microservices can really make a difference, especially in sectors like healthcare.

-Challenges of Using Microservices Architecture [with Solutions]
+Challenges of Using Microservices Architecture

 - Data Consistency.
 When each service has its own database, things can get complex.
 It's not just about the decentralized setup.
 You've got to deal with challenges like syncing up distributed transactions, getting used to the idea that consistency might take a moment ("eventual consistency"), and then there's the potential for sync conflicts.

 - Service Orchestration.
 We've got to make sure they're all in sync, manage how data moves between them, keep an eye on their mutual ties, and ensure they all perform well together, especially when multiple operations are happening at once.

 When Businesses Choose Monolithic Architecture

-Businesses with a tight initial budget
+Businesses operating with a limited initial budget

 Startups launching a quick MVP

-Software handling critical data
+Software managing critical data